SustainableUrbanSystemsLab/CS-Benchmark-Cases-for-Urban-Scale-Microclimate-Simulations/README.md

 ## Citation

-[Provide instructions on how to cite your thesis.
-Include the recommended citation format.]
+Jadhav, S. (2024).
+Baseline: Benchmarking Scenarios for Environmental Layouts and Integrative Neighbourhood Evaluation.
+Georgia Institute of Technology.

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Shruti Jadhav at sjadhav60@gatech.edu .